madison-lindsay/projects_in_R/README.md

 # Projects from classes or real data
 * Enron - basic NLP & network analysis of Enron email corpus.
+Since Rmd files do not render with graphs, see the PDF for plots & discussion.
 (Statistical computing class, 2021)